Exploring the Model Dependence of MCMC-Based 21 cm Power Spectrum Parameter Constraints: Results

-In this section, we present our main result, 21CMMC's returned $\zeta$ and $T_{vir}^{min}$ values for \emph{in-domain} (i.e. algorithmic agreement between 21CMMC and the input data) and \emph{out-of-domain} runs (i.e. algorithmic disagreement between 21CMMC and the input data).
 In examining 21CMMC's performance on our two-parameter model, it is illustrative to examine the sampler's performance in recovering each parameter separately.
 Our results fall into one of four conditions: an algorithm 1 light-cone with an algorithm 1 sampler, an algorithm 2 light-cone with an algorithm 2 sampler, an algorithm 1 light-cone with an algorithm 2 sampler, and an algorithm 2 light-cone with an algorithm 1 sampler.
 Going forward, these conditions will be referred to as conditions 1$\rightarrow$1, 2$\rightarrow$2, 1$\rightarrow$2, and 2$\rightarrow$1 respectively (i.e. the first number refers to the bubble-finding algorithm used to generate the input light-cone, and the second number refers to the bubble-finding algorithm used in the 21CMMC fits to the input light-cone).